maximilien/i18n4go/README.md

 i18n Tooling for the Go Language [![Build Status](https://travis-ci.org/maximilien/i18n4go.svg?branch=master)](https://travis-ci.org/maximilien/i18n4go#)
 ==============================

-This is a general purpose i18n tooling for Go language prorams.
+This is a general purpose i18n tooling for Go language programs.
 It allows you to prepare Go language code for internationalization (i18n).
-This tool was extracted while we worked on enabling the Cloud Foundry CLI for i18n.
+This tool was extracted while we worked on enabling the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli) while adding i18n support.

 ## Getting Started
 ==================